sbt/website/src/sphinx/Detailed-Topics/Understanding-incremental-recompilation.md

 }
 ```

-Let us now consider the public interface of trait A. Note that the
+Let us now consider the public interface of trait `A`.
+Note that the
-return type of method openFiles is not specified explicitly, but
+return type of method `openFiles` is not specified explicitly, but
-computed by type inference to be List[FileWriter].
+computed by type inference to be `List[FileWriter]`.
 Suppose that after
 writing this source code, we introduce client code and then modify
-A.scala as follows:
+`A.scala` as follows:

 ``` {.sourceCode .scala}
 import java.io._